tooledesign/pybna/README.md

 sudo apt install build-essential python-devel protobuf-compiler libprotobuf-dev
 ```

+## Importing data

+pyBNA includes a workflow to import data from publicly available sources (for
+the United States, at least).
+Automatic import of demographic data relies on US
+Census 2010 data.
+Street network and bicycle facility data is imported from
+OpenStreetMap.

+For more guidance on the import process, see our [import instructions](import.md).

 ## Getting started

 First, import pybna and create a pyBNA object by pointing it to the config file.